hubotio/hubot/docs/scripting.md

     }
 ```

 `res` is an instance of node's [http.ServerResponse](http://nodejs.org/api/http.html#http_class_http_serverresponse).
-Most of the methods don't matter as much when using node-scoped-http-client, but of interest are `statusCode` and `getHeader`.
 Use `statusCode` to check for the HTTP status code, where usually non-200 means something bad happened.
 Use `getHeader` for peeking at the header, for example to check for rate limiting:

 ```javascript
   robot.http("https://midnight-train")